mit-cml/blockly-plugins/block-lexical-variables/README.md

 _Please make sure that your app which includes this plugin uses a relatively recent version of Blockly.
 As of this writing that would be version 8.0.0._

-You'll want to include something like the followin in your app:
+You'll want to include something like the following in your app:

 ```js
 import * as Blockly from 'blockly';